reihned/practice/javascript/asyncawait/lesson.md

 1. have a basic idea on how to use async await.
 2. know when best appropriate to use async await.
 3. know how to handle errors with async await.

+Outline
+1. Promise review
+2. Convert promises to async await
+3. How do we handle errors?